Giogazz/interview-test-aiengineer-2025/report/Report.md

 The results obtained, with *n_estimators=5* and *data_size=10000*, for the two experiments are:

-- Average log loss without authors:
+- Average log loss without authors: `0.0479`
-- Average log loss with authors:
+- Average log loss with authors: `0.0403`

-The added authors information seems to help the model in the predictions.
+The authors information seems to help the model in the predictions.